uxtopian

 Craft:

 Strong design starts with strong execution.
-Whether UX, visual, or content — this is where you sharpen your instincts, build taste, and get your reps in.
-Be selfish about improvement here.
+Whether UX, visual, or content — this is where designers sharpen their instincts, build taste, and get reps in.
+They should be selfish about improvement here.
 Stay curious.
 Stay current.
-And find someone who gives feedback in a way that makes you better.
+Ensure that feedback is framed and received in a way that makes them better.

 → Focus: Precision, usability, systems thinking

-→ Principle: Practice until your instincts are sharp
+→ Principle: Practice until their instincts are sharp

 Communication: